 - Safety systems

 The employer shall document that the equipment complies with recognized and acceptable engineering practices.
-The employer shall determine and document that the equipment is designed, maintained, inspected, tested, and operating safely for existing equipment designed and constructed following codes, standards, or practices no longer in general use.
+Employers must determine and document that the equipment is designed, maintained, inspected, tested, and operating safely for existing equipment designed and constructed following codes, standards, or practices no longer in general use.

 What are safe operating procedures?